Yelfive/md-notes/Linux/Commands.md

      read returns success if input is available on the specified file descriptor, failure otherwise.
 The exit status is greater than 128 if the timeout is exceeded.
 -u fd  Read input from file descriptor fd.

-If  no  names  are  supplied,  the  line  read is assigned to the variable REPLY.
+If no names are supplied, the line read is assigned to the variable `REPLY`.
 The return code is zero, unless end-of-file is encountered, read times out (in which case the return code is greater than 128), or an invalid file descriptor is supplied as the argument to -u.
 ```

 #### options